daspete/manablox/readme.md

 - mongoose
 - vue-styleguidist

+## dev state

+this package is currently under development, so the structure is changing constantly...

 ## installation

 To install this system, just clone this repo and install it with npm or yarn, i would recommend yarn, cause of more speed...